Security model

 Recipient unlinkability

 A sealed record never names its recipients.
 A recipient recognises a message as theirs only by successfully trial-decrypting a slot; there is no addressee field to read.
-From this:
+Two distinct guarantees follow, and they must not be conflated.

 • Recipients cannot see each other.
 Each slot is an independently wrapped key.
 A recipient who opens their own slot derives nothing about any other slot and cannot tell who else was addressed.

 • No recipient public keys on the wire.
-Only the ephemerals and the wrapped keys appear.
-An observer cannot enumerate recipients — only count slots.
+Only the per-slot encapsulation (epk or kem_ct) and the wrapped key appear.
+An observer with no candidate keys cannot enumerate recipients — it learns only the slot count, the KEM family (enc.kem), and the sealed-versus-open distinction.

 Plaintext-binding